Sick and tired of always being sick and tired: the truth about Hyperemesis/ “morning sickness” or pregnancy-related

 Edited 13th May 2020 – Not planning any pregnancies – EVER!

 This time last year I felt like I was practically fasting during lockdown through the lack of food. (the reality of every Muslim right now – Ramadan Mubarak to you all).

 I was on my third pregnancy which was in close succession after the other two pregnancies, and I could not remember what life was like before I was ever pregnant or remember a day when I hadn’t been sick.
 The majority of my pregnancy (like the previous two) had been spent working from home, in bed /sick leave – being or feeling sick.

 Before becoming pregnant, I never understood the severity of pregnancy-related sickness.
 You hear about “morning sickness” but hyperemesis – well it takes over your life (like lockdown) … And carry on reading, here’s a bit of what I experienced and some tips on things which I wish someone had told me.

 Pregnancy-related sickness just sounds like you were sick once… but when you’re violently sick after each and every meal/ snack repeatedly throughout the day, week and month feeling excited and positive about the arrival of your little one is the last thing on your mind, sadly.

-It is sadly a very lonely experience and one only other women who have experienced this will understand.
+Morning sickness is sadly a very lonely experience and only other women who have experienced this will understand.

 On this day I had spent most of the day in tears and I felt like I was having one of the darkest days.
 I hadn’t left the house in weeks, I had no energy due to throwing up and feeling hungry, and too scared to eat.